PLEASE NOTE THAT ALL ADOPTERS MUST FOSTER FIRST, WITH THE EXCEPTION OF PUPPIES

 If you have researched the breed thoroughly, and considered all of what it will mean to own a dog, and you understand that commitment, and the costs associated with it, the next step is relatively simple:

-Your Regional Co-ordinator will be in contact to arrange a home-visit as soon as possible after the form has been received and checked, if you have not had one previously, so that we are sure you are a potential match for the Dog you are applying for; once this has been carried out the Management Team will review the paperwork and you will be informed if you meet the adoption criteria for that particular dog, but if not they will advise on what type of dog may be preferable and may suggest that you apply to foster first.
-Remember, you have first refusal to adopt any dog you foster.
+Your Regional Co-ordinator will be in contact to arrange a home-visit as soon as possible after the form has been received and checked, if you have not had one previously, so that we are sure you are a potential match for the Dog you are applying for; once this has been carried out the Management Team will review the paperwork and you will be informed if you meet the criteria for that particular dog, but if not they will advise on what type of dog may be preferable and may suggest that you apply to foster another first.
+Remember, you have first refusal to adopt any dog that you foster.

 Potentially suitable applicants may receive a phone call to discuss the dog’s needs or requirements and to ascertain in more detail if the Dog is the right match before a decision is reached

-After 2 weeks, which is intended to be a trial period for the Adopter and the Dog, the adoption fee will be payable and this can be done by bank transfer (preferred), cash or cleared cheque.
-At this time a final Adoption Contract will be signed and a copy will be retained by both parties.
+After 2/3 weeks of fostering, which is intended to be a trial period for the Adopter and the Dog, the Adoption Fee will be payable and this can be done by bank transfer (preferred), cash or cleared cheque.
+At this time an Adoption Contract will be signed and a copy will be retained by both parties.

 Reviews will be conducted at regular intervals, as detailed on the Adoption Contract, to ensure the continued well-being of the adopted Dog.